Bike clutch – Different types explained with pros & cons

 Cons of Hydraulic Clutch

-1. Higher Initial Costs: Hydraulic clutches’ initial cost and installation are higher than cable-operated systems.
+1. Higher Initial Costs: Hydraulic clutches’ initial cost and installation are higher than those of cable-operated systems.

 2. Complex Maintenance: While they require less frequent maintenance, when issues do arise, such as fluid leaks or seal damage, repairs can be more complex and costly.